bitmovin/bitmovin-player-ios-samples/README.md

 ## Development Notes
 ### Casting Requirements
-* If you develop using **XCode 10 targeting iOS 12** make sure you use a provisioning profile with `Access WiFi Information` enabled for the `BasicCasting` as well as for the `AdvancedCasting` sample.
+* If you are using the Google Cast SDK (`BasicCasting` or `AdvancedCasting`), make sure the following requirements are met:
+- Use a provisioning profile with `Access WiFi Information` enabled
-* If you develop using **XCode 11 targeting iOS 13** please make sure the `NSBluetoothAlwaysUsageDescription` key is set in the `info.plist` for both the `BasicCasting` and the `AdvancedCasting` samples.
+- The `NSBluetoothAlwaysUsageDescription` key is set in the `info.plist`

 ## Documentation And Release Notes
 -   You can find the latest API documentation [here](https://bitmovin.com/ios-sdk-documentation/).